 - All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians on the school website or on request from the office. - This policy has been written in (July 2023) to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The policy will also be available to parents/guardians on the school website or on request from the office.
+The school also has a 'child Friendly' safeguarding policy. - This policy has been written in (September 2023) to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
 The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or substantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.